python/cpython/Doc/library/asyncio-tutorial/what-asyncio.rst

 ``greet()`` function in multiple threads; and then they will also wait for replies concurrently.
-However, now you have two threads that are allowed to access the same objects in memory, with no control over how execution will be transferred between the two threads (unless you use the synchronization primitives in the ``threading`` module) .
+However, now you have two threads that are allowed to access the same objects in memory, with little control over how execution will switch between the two threads (unless you use the synchronization primitives in the ``threading`` module) .
 This situation can result in *race conditions* in how objects are modified, and these bugs can be very difficult to fix.